supreen/form2role-bot/README.md

 Form2Role-Bot:
 <h2>About</h2>
 <p>This is the simplified version of <a href="https://github.com/talios0" target="_blank">talios0's</a> and <a href="https://github.com/The24thDS" target="_blank">The24thDS's </a> bot.
-The bot assigns the roles (according to the 2nd,3rd,4th and 5th column of the spreadsheet) to the usernames found in a 1st column of Google Sheet.
+The bot assigns the roles (according to the 2nd,3rd,4th and 5th column of the spreadsheet) to the usernames found in the 1st column of a Google Sheet.
 Made possible by the amazing Discord.js library.
-Please note that the bot start detecting the data from 2nd row of spreadsheet. </p>
+Please note that the bot begins to detect the data starting in the 2nd row of spreadsheet. </p>
 <h2>Motivation</h2>
 <p>Did you ever want to add some kind of authentication to your Discord server?
 Maybe you want only people with a certain email domain to have access to some channels.
 Use a form to collect the required data and then set up this bot to automatically assign roles to everyone found in the Google Sheet.</p>